Asphalt (series): History

-The first mainline game in the series is Asphalt Urban GT, which was released for the Nintendo DS and N-Gage on November 21, 2004, with simplified versions for J2ME mobile phones being released on December 2.
+The first mainline game in the series is Asphalt: Urban GT, which was released for the Nintendo DS and N-Gage in 2004, with simplified versions for J2ME mobile phones being released on December 2.
 A video on Gameloft's YouTube channel however lists their mobile phone adaptation of Speed Devils as the first game in the series.

+Asphalt 5 was the first game in the series to be released for Android.
 Asphalt 4: Elite Racing was the first game in the series to be released for iOS.
 Asphalt 6: Adrenaline marks the first game in the series to be released for macOS; later home computer releases in the series are exclusive to Microsoft Windows, with Asphalt 7: Heat being the first to be released on the Windows Store.

 Asphalt 8: Airborne, the eighth main installment and tenth title overall, was released in 2013 for iOS, Android, Windows and Blackberry platforms to critical acclaim, becoming one of the bestselling games on the iOS App Store and Google Play Store.
 Asphalt Nitro, the twelfth title in the series, was quietly released on Gameloft's own app store in May 2015 for Android, alongside a 2.5D J2ME version of the game for feature phones.
 A main selling point of Nitro was the game's small resource footprint, which was aided by the use of procedural generation.

 A free-to-play spinoff entitled Asphalt Overdrive was released for iOS and Android in September 2014.
 Unlike prior titles in the series, the game is presented as an "endless runner" similar to the Temple Run franchise and Subway Surfers, and does not offer a traditional racing mode.
 Overdrive was then followed by Asphalt Xtreme, which focuses on arcade-style off-road racing, and in 2016 with Asphalt: Street Storm, a rhythm-based drag racing game in the vein of NaturalMotion's CSR Racing.
 Street Storm was quietly released in the Philippines in December 2016 for iOS devices.

-Asphalt 9: Legends was released worldwide in July 2018, for macOS in January 2020, and for Xbox One and Xbox Series X/S on August 31, 2021.
+The ninth and latest mainline game in the series, Asphalt Legends, was released worldwide on July 25, 2018, for Nintendo Switch on October 8, 2019, for macOS on January 17, 2020, for Xbox One and Xbox Series X/S on August 31, 2021, and for PlayStation 4 and PlayStation 5 on July 17, 2024; the latter platforms were given a release following the Legends Unite expansion update.